Skip to main content

 Then close the blind and open in the opposite direction to clean the underside of the slats.

-woman wiping white wooden blinds
+A woman cleaning white wooden blinds

 Tackle any stubborn marks or stains